uclahs-cds/package-moPepGen/README.md

 moPepGen (multi-omics peptide generator) uses data from one or more omics experiments and calls variant peptides as custom databases for proteogenomic library search.

-moPepGen takes genomic variants such as single nucleotide variants (SNP or SNV), insertion/deletion (INDEL), gene fusion, and post-transcriptional modifications such as RNA editing and alternative splicing, and detects variated peptides affected.
+moPepGen takes genomic and transcriptomic variants such as single nucleotide variants (SNPs or SNVs), small insertions/deletions (indels), gene fusion, alternative splicing, RNA circularization and RNA editing events, and generates noncanonical peptides affected by the variants.

 ## Installation